 You’ve purchased your OBD2 Monitor and you’ve installed the vehicle monitor.
 You’ve been driving around and on your app, you’re receiving codes from the OBD2 Monitor.
 How can you tell what’s wrong or what needs to be fixed?
-Learning more about the different codes will definitely prove to be helpful as you go forward.
+Learning more about the different Diagnostic Trouble Codes(DTC) will definitely prove to be helpful as you go forward.

 How does OBDII Monitor Work?